Type

 • The INSPIRE contour lines used for a cartographic representation of the relief at scale 1:50000, a product of the National Geographic Institute in Belgium.
 The dataset features are in accordance with the INSPIRE specifications.

-• The files contain the population characteristics (total, gender and/or age groups) by 1 km² square grid cell in Belgium on January 1st, according to the European definition of the population.
-The European definition takes into account the 12-months criterion and includes asylum seekers.
+• The files contain the population characteristics (total, gender and/or age groups) by municipality in Belgium on January 1st, according to the Belgian definition of the population.
+The Belgian definition does not take into account the 12-months criterion and excludes asylum seekers.
 More information at https://ec.europa.eu/eurostat/cache/metadata/en/demo_pop_esms.htm#unit_measure1589188532500.